lpurificacao/Django-setup/README.md

 ${\large{\textsf{\textcolor{aqua}{What does it do?}}}}$

-It creates the project structure, files and configuration for your project.
+It creates the virtual environment, project structure, files and configuration for your project.

 It upgrades pip, installs Django or any other dependencies you want and applies initial migrations to the database.